-The forms can be accessed on the Faculty tab under OC Faculty Forms.
+The forms can be accessed under Tools, click on Faculty Forms and select Faculty Forms - OC.

 The forms have been developed to save time and resources by routing the forms electronically.
 The online forms provide a paperless solution to processing forms, thus eliminating the need to mail, email or print the forms.
 The forms are accessible on and off campus securely via the MyVCCCD portal.
 Once approved, the form will be routed electronically to the Admissions and Records Office so it can be processed.